alukosdev/ccsp/reference/glossary.md

 !!!
 Should be used when the goal is to **eliminate** system downtime as a threat to system availability altogether.
 !!!
+==- File Activity Monitoring (FAM)
+FAM monitors and records all activity within designated file repositories at the user level, and generate alerts on policy violations.
 ==- Financial Management
 Do we have the funds and can we allocate them appropriately?
 Are we receiving a good return on investment (ROI)?
 Are we good stewards of the money entrusted to us?
 Are we making a profit?
+==- Forklifting
+The idea of moving an existing legacy enterprise application to the cloud with little or no code changes.
 ==- Fraggle Attack
 A variation to the Smurf attack is the Fraggle attack.
 The attack is essentially the same as the Smurf attack but instead of sending an ICMP echo request to the direct broadcast address, it sends UDP packets.
 ==- Functionality Replication